 Of late, I have developed an interest in the analytical and bioinformatic methods used in genomic research.
 Using empirical and simulated data I am exploring how different genome-wide data sets differ in their ability to resolve complex demographic scenarios and how bioinformatic pipelines influence biological interpretations.

 Pinnipeds.
 Using genome wide markers we are addressing questions related to pinniped demography in 17 species.
-Specifically, have culling and harvest impacted population genomic patterns?
+Specifically, has culling and human harvest impacted population genomic patterns?
 We are also conducting a large-scale population and conservation genomics study on the California and Galápagos sea lions.
 Collaborators: Jochen Wolf (Ludwig Maximilian University of Munich) and Joe Hoffman (Bielefeld Universitet)

 Ornaments and comparative genomics.
 We are using large phenotyping databases and whole-genome sequence to get at the genetic basis to horns and antlers.
 We are also applying a comparative genomics approach to identify genomic regions underlying adaptive divergence in wild populations of vertebrates.
-Collaborators: Nagarjun Vijay (Indian Institute of Science Education and Research, Bhopal) and Chris Kyle (Trent University)
+Collaborators: Nagarjun Vijay (Indian Institute of Science Education and Research, Bhopal)

 Applied Genetics.
 My undergraduate teaching appointment focuses on Forensic Biology, more generally how can genetic information be applied to the law in the broadest sense.
 I am exploring the forensic utility of different genomic data sets via simulation.
 Theresa Stotesbury and I are developing an approach to age bloodstains using DNA degradation and changes in colour.